Celebration Cinema: History

+Loeks opened the theater Studio 28, which was one of the first multiplex theaters, in 1965 on property adjacent to the Beltline Drive-in.
+In 1988, the Beltline Drive-in was demolished as Studio 28 expanded, becoming the largest multiplex in the United States, with 20 screens and 6,000 seats.

 In 2007, Loeks Theatres, Inc. purchased two theaters from Plano, Texas-based Cinemark.
 The theaters are located in RiverTown Crossings in Grandville and the Woodland Mall in Kentwood.
-The 20-screen theater has been renamed Celebration!
-Rivertown and the 14-screen theater has been renamed Celebration Woodland after their respective malls.
+The 20-screen theater has been renamed Celebration Rivertown and the 14-screen theater has been renamed Celebration Woodland after their respective malls.
 The purchase was an effort of Loeks Theatres to continue expansion in the West Michigan area.

+On November 14, 2008, Celebration Cinema announced that Studio 28 would close on November 23.
+At one point the theater brought in 1.7 million visitors per year.
+Before its closing, it had been about 25% of that amount.